OlesyaNori/OlesyaNori/README.md

 I am studying Data Science at the Skillfactory school

+I am working on a pet project to create an aggregator website as an analyst

 <!--
 **OlesyaNori/OlesyaNori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.